ToughkidDev/DKToolr/2xPSG_Enhanced/Thexder/readme.md

 - MSX1 or higher (with Ram 32k)

-	The original version only required 16K of RAM, but the new version requires a larger RAM space of 32K.
+	The original version only required 16K of Main Ram, but the new version requires a larger Main Ram space of 32K.

 - This BGM Enhanced version supports